 The solids from the rotary screen, which include all the typical nonbiodegradable matter mixed with a much higher than normal biodegradable faction (fecal, tissue), are accepted by the PLT press.
 The screened organic components are effectively broken up and returned to the plant for further biological processing, while the remaining inorganic solids are discharged, in compacted form, to a bagging device.
 The bagging device includes an 80-meter-long plastic tube that allows for practical isolation of the rejected solids.

-The IPEC screen and press combination is designed to continuously protect the membranes.
+Every summer the tourists keep showing up in Field and the JWC drum screen and press is there to manage the increase in wastewater while continuously protecting the membranes.
 In yearly inspections of the bioreactor in Field, no contaminants have been detected.

 Location: Field, British Columbia, Canada

 WWTP Capacity: 105,000 gpd